 Some designs are just instantly recognisable and the Ado Chale masterpiece in Helen Green Design’s Belgravia lateral apartment project is one such.
 It transforms the sometime-ancillary room into a place to stop and take in – a fine introduction to any home.
 The bronze focal point – with trademark mosaicesque top and monolithic ball addition – works a singular floral arrangement, letting the area remain simple enough to exude a gallery-like vibe.
-Its neighbours (a pendant chandelier and gestural canvas) are equally impressive.
+Its neighbours (a pendant chandelier and gestural hallway wall art) are equally impressive.

 Image Credit: Anthony Michael